fcrozatier/f-stack/packages/functorial/README.md

 ## Introduction

-Functorial is a reactivity system allowing you to not only map the data, but also the behaviors, in a structured, granular, reactive and declarative way.
+Functorial is a reactivity system where you not only map the data, but also the behaviors, in a structured, granular, reactive and declarative way.

 For example, `delete` an object property to remove a listener or call